 Three recommendations with love, from the heart of Transylvania and one cliché, as usual.
 The historic region is synonym with mystery, but travelers must look past Dracula to discover it properly.
 It has much to offer, from nature, adventure, mountains, fortified cities, Saxon villages and yes, appropriately spooky castles.

 Transylvania is from Latin and it means “across the forest” and is surrounded/ protected by the Carpathian mountains.
 The locals speak Romanian and English, and some also German or Hungarian.
-The people are very kind and patient, the food is delicious, nature and sights beautiful.
+The people are known for being patient, the food is delicious, nature and sights beautiful.

 How to arrive